Hubert von Meyerinck: Biography

-Commonly identified as a homosexual he ran the risk to be imprisoned by the Nazi authorities like his friend Kurt von Ruffin, nevertheless, he performed in numerous entertainment films of Nazi cinema.
+Commonly identified as a homosexual, he ran the risk of being imprisoned by the Nazi authorities like his friend Kurt von Ruffin; nevertheless, he performed in numerous entertainment films of Nazi cinema.
 After World War II, Meyerinck remained one of the busiest film actors in West German cinema.
 He starred as quirky official, devious noble or impostor in numerous film comedies, often together with Peter Alexander and young Ilja Richter but also in several Edgar Wallace films of the 1960s.
 The magazine Der Spiegel called Meyernick's role in numerous films a "comical Erich von Stroheim, who parodied Prussianism and made it ridiculous".
 He also continued as a theatre actor, from 1966 in the ensemble of the Thalia Theater in Hamburg.

 Hubert von Meyernick made one of his few Hollywood film appearances in Billy Wilder's film satire One, Two, Three (1961), portraying in a memorable supporting role the penniless aristocrat Count Waldemar von und zu Droste-Schattenburg, who adopts Horst Buchholz for financial reasons.
 Meyernicks skills in English were rather limited, so he was dubbed by German-American character actor Sig Ruman.
 The Jewish Billy Wilder spoke about Meyernick in a 1997 interview with Der Spiegel: "I remember a gay actor, we called him Hubsi, Hubert von Meyernick.
 He never vaunted himself for that, but during the Kristallnacht he went along the Kurfürstendamm and called: If somebody among you is Jewish, follow me!
 He cached the people in his apartment.
 Yes, there were decent people, whose words you could believe, that it was hard to do resistance during that time.
 People like Meyernick were marvelous, wonderful."